experimental-software/workshop-materials/README.md

 The Workshop Materials project provides a simplistic tool for the creation of IT workshop websites with tutorials, articles, and presentations.

-## Unique value proposition

-- The resulting workshop materials help the attendees to learn effectively.
-- The editing requires only a text editor with Markdown and HTML syntax highlighting.
-- The dependencies are maximum simple and robust to install.

 ## Dependencies

 The following tools need to be installed before you can start using the tool: